openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 This extension defines the following claims to be included in the ID token for use in Self-Issued OpenID Provider Responses:

 * `sub`
     * REQUIRED.
 Subject identifier value.
-When Subject Syntax Type is JWK Thumbprint, the value is the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim.
-When Subject Syntax Type is Decentralized Identifier, the value is a Decentralized Identifier.
-The JWK thumbprint value is computed as the SHA-256 hash of the octets of the UTF-8 representation of a JWK constructed containing only the REQUIRED members to represent the key, with the member names sorted into lexicographic order, and with no white space or line breaks.
-For instance, when the `kty` value is `RSA`, the member names `e`, `kty`, and `n` are the ones present in the constructed JWK used in the thumbprint computation and appear in that order; when the `kty` value is `EC`, the member names `crv`, `kty`, `x`, and `y` are present in that order.
-Note that this thumbprint calculation is the same as that defined in the JWK Thumbprint [@!RFC7638] specification.
+When Subject Syntax Type is JWK Thumbprint, the value is the base64url encoded representation of the JWK Thumbprint of the key in the `sub_jwk` Claim, as specified in the JWK Thumbprint [@!RFC7638] specification.
+When Subject Syntax Type is Decentralized Identifier, the value is a Decentralized Identifier as defined in [@DID-CORE].
 * `sub_jwk`
-    * REQUIRED.
-A JSON object for a secure binding between the subject of the verifiable credential and the subject identifier (and related keys) of the holder who creates the presentation.
-When Subject Syntax Type is JWK Thumbprint, the key is a bare key in JWK [JWK] format (not an X.509 certificate value).
-When Subject Syntax Type is Decentralized Identifier, `sub_jwk` MUST contain a `kid` member that is a DID URL referring to the verification method in the Self-Issued OP's DID Document that can be used to verify the JWS of the ID Token directly or indirectly.
-Use of the `sub_jwk` Claim is NOT RECOMMENDED when the OP is not Self-Issued.
+    * OPTIONAL.
+A JSON object that is a public key used to check the signature of an ID Token when Subject Syntax Type is jkt.
+The key is a bare key in JWK [JWK] format (not an X.509 certificate value).
+MUST NOT be present only when Subject Syntax Type other than jkt is used.

 Whether the Self-Issued OP is a mobile client or a web client, the response is the same as the normal Implicit Flow response with the following refinements.
 Since it is an Implicit Flow response, the response parameters will be returned in the URL fragment component, unless a different Response Mode was specified.

 1. The `iss` (issuer) Claim Value is `https://self-issued.me/v2`.
-2. The `sub` (subject) Claim value is either the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim or a Decentralized Identifier.
+2. The `sub` (subject) Claim value is either the base64url encoded representation of the JWK thumbprint of the key in the `sub_jwk` Claim or a Decentralized Identifier.
-3. When `sub` Claim value is the base64url encoded representation of the thumbprint, a `sub_jwk` Claim is present, with its value being the public key used to check the signature of the ID Token.
+3. When `sub` Claim value is the base64url encoded representation of the JWK thumbprint, a `sub_jwk` Claim is present, with its value being the public key used to check the signature of the ID Token.
 4. No Access Token is returned for accessing a UserInfo Endpoint, so all Claims returned MUST be in the ID Token.

 ## Verifiable Presentation Support